mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 ### Disambiguating named arguments

-Next we will turn our attention to dynamic values that were passed into the component when it was invoked.
-These are called named arguments.
-This time we will look at an invocation of our `blog/post` component:
+Next we will turn our attention to named arguments.
+We give this name to values that we pass into components when we use them.
+Since components do not have access to the context where they are called in, this is the primary way to pass information into them.

+To see what we are passing into our `blog/post` component, we need to see how it is used in our application.
+To do this, we will check a route template, namely the template for the `blog` route, where the component is used:

 ```hbs
 {{! app/templates/blog.hbs }}